 Step One: Passing the LSAT

 The LSAT has scores ranging from 120 to 180.
-Top candidates who want to go to the most prestigious law schools in the country aim to score at 165 or above on the LSAT.
+Top candidates who want to go to the most prestigious law schools in the country aim to score 165 or above on the LSAT.
 Each year, students vie for high scores that will get them admitted to law school.

-Step Two: Law School
+Step Two: Attend an Accredited Law School

-However, a degree in a field that helps prepare students for a deeper understanding of the law, however, can make it easier for students to excel in law school.
-In law school, students will have a chance to go over a variety of legal courses, including courses in administrative law, civil litigation, family law, taxation, wills and trusts, and other specific aspects of the law.
+However, a degree in a field that helps prepare students for a deeper understanding of the law can make it easier for students to excel in law school.
+In law school, students will have a chance to choose various legal courses, including administrative law, civil litigation, family law, taxation, wills and trusts, and other specific aspects of the law.

-Step Three: Passing the Bar
+Step Three: Passing the Bar Exam

 What the Esq.
 Title Means